-- 28.7 Important: you may have to give other information on signs and notices under companies and consumer protection law and other legislation. - 28.8 So that disabled motorists can decide whether they want to use the site, there must be at least one sign containing the terms and conditions for parking that can be viewed without needing to leave the vehicle.
-Ideally this sign must be close to any parking bays set aside for disabled motorists.
+This will help the public to see that you are a legitimate operator, and show that the site is run properly. - 27.8 Important: you may have to give other information on signs and notices under companies and consumer protection law and other legislation. - 27.9 So that disabled motorists can decide whether they want to use the site, there must be at least one sign containing the terms and conditions for parking that can be viewed without needing to leave the vehicle.
+Ideally this sign must be close to any parking bays set aside for disabled motorists. - 27.10 Where there is a change in the terms and conditions that materially affects the motorist then you must make these terms and conditions clear on your signage.
+Where such changes impose liability where none previously existed then you must consider a transition to allow regular visitors to the site to adjust and familiarise themselves with the changes.
+Best practice would be the installation of additional/ temporary signage at the entrance and throughout the site making it clear that new terms and conditions apply.
+This will ensure such that regular visitors who may be familiar with the previous terms become aware of the new ones.